out of possession

 - Win the ball back quickly.

-- Keeps pressure on the opposition.
+- Maintains persistent intensity on the opposition.